Police shoot man dead after London stabbing incident described as terrorism

 Armed police cordoned off the area and said people should avoid the area.

-Several videos of the scene were posted on Twitter, but not verified by Reuters.
-In one, filmed from inside a shop across the road, a man can be seen lying on the street while at least two armed police officers point their guns from behind an unmarked car with its blue lights flashing.
+In one video of the scene posted on Twitter, but not verified by Reuters, a man can be seen lying on the street while at least two armed police officers point their guns from behind an unmarked car with its blue lights flashing.

 At least one helicopter flew overhead and police cars were in surrounding streets, with the area blocked off by tape.